melvyniandrag/Linux_Lecture_Notes/Week13/Readme.md

 ## Using GPG

 ### Why should you know about GPG keys?
+GPG keys are used for encrypting/decrypting data and verifying the authorship/provenance of email/data.
+These keys are industry standards and as we mentioned, they are backed by some serious mathematics.

 GPG keys are used in industry, especially in the opensource community.
 If you uploaded an ssh key to github for streamlining your git pushes, you may have noticed there was also an option for uploading your public gpg key.
 They explain here: https://help.github.com/en/articles/adding-a-new-gpg-key-to-your-github-account how to do it as well as which algorithms they support.
 Furthermore, Linux kernel developers use GPG keys when making changes to the kernel.
 For example, you can see that Linus Torvalds has one of his keys public available on a "keyserver" here: https://pgp.cs.uu.nl/stats/17762c4676e21cbb.html .